kaylode/ivos/README.md

 ```
 sh tools/scripts/download_weights.sh
 ```
 which saves the trained weights to `weights` folder.
-These can be used to reproduced the results that we reported in the paper
+These can be used to reproduce the results that we reported in the paper

 - To perform 2-stage inference, please modify `configs/flare22v2/stcn/test.yaml`, then run
 ```